-3.6.23 The MLRO and appropriate senior management should together monitor the effectiveness of policies, procedures and processes so that improvements can be made when inefficiencies are found.
+- 3.6.23 The MLRO and appropriate senior management should together monitor the effectiveness of policies, procedures and processes so that improvements can be made when inefficiencies are found.
 Risks should be monitored, and any changes must be reflected in changes to policies and procedures, keeping them up to date, in line with the risk assessment of the business.
-For more information, see Chapter Four of this guidance.

-- 3.6.24 In their efforts to improve MLTF policies, controls and procedures, and better understand where problems can arise, senior management should encourage relevant employees to provide feedback.
-When changes are made to policies, procedures or processes these should be properly communicated to relevant employees and supported by appropriate training where necessary. - 3.6.25 Businesses must introduce a system of regular, independent reviews to understand the adequacy and effectiveness of the MLTF systems and any weaknesses identified.
+For more information, see Chapter Four of this guidance. - 3.6.24 In their efforts to improve MLTPF policies, controls and procedures, and better understand where problems can arise, senior management should encourage relevant employees to provide feedback.
+When changes are made to policies, procedures or processes these should be properly communicated to relevant employees and supported by appropriate training where necessary. - 3.6.25 Businesses must introduce a system of regular, independent reviews to understand the adequacy and effectiveness of the MLTPF systems and any weaknesses identified.
 Independent does not necessarily mean external, as some businesses will have internal functions (typically audit, compliance or quality functions) that can carry out the reviews.
 Any recommendations for improvement should be monitored.
-Existing monitoring programmes and their frequency can be extended to include MLTF.
+Existing monitoring programmes and their frequency can be extended to include MLTPF.
 The reviews should be proportionate to the size and nature of the business.
-A sole practitioner with no relevant employees need not implement regular, independent reviews unless required by their AML supervisory authority. - 3.6.26 As part of their improvement efforts, the senior manager responsible for compliance and the MLRO should monitor publicly available information on best practice in dealing with MLTF risks.
-For example, thematic reviews by regulators can be useful ways to improve understanding of good and poor practice, while reports on particular enforcement actions can illuminate common areas of weakness in MLTF policies, controls and procedures.
+A sole practitioner with no relevant employees need not implement regular, independent reviews unless required by their AML supervisory authority.